Singapore F1 tickets are the most expensive they’ve ever been, yet they’re selling out faster than ever before.

 The grandstands located in Zone 1 are the most expensive as they give you access to walk around the whole circuit.

-The Republic Grandstand is new for 2023 so it’s not yet known what the view from there will be like, but it’s by far the cheapest grandstand that gives you full access to the circuit.
-In fact it’s only S$100 more than a Premier Walkabout ticket, so it seems like it would be great value.
+The Republic Grandstand was new for 2023 and is by far the cheapest grandstand that gives you full access to the circuit.
+In fact it’s only S$200 more than a Premier Walkabout ticket, so it seems like it would be great value.

 For the same reason the grandstands in Zone 4 are the cheapest as those tickets give you limited walking access.

 Of these, the Stamford Grandstand is definitely the best value.
-With great views of Turn 7, being super close to the Padang Stage and S$200 cheaper than any other grandstand this is definitely a great option.
-It’s only S$100 more than a Zone 4 walkabout ticket.
+With great views of Turn 7, being super close to the Padang Stage and S$100 cheaper than any other grandstand this is definitely a great option.
+It’s only S$150 more than a Zone 4 walkabout ticket.

 Singapore GP Combination Tickets